-- Major depressive disorder, which is usually called depression.
-Rexulti is taken with an antidepressant for this use.
+* Rexulti is taken in combination with an antidepressant for this use.

 Below is information about typical therapeutic Rexulti dosages.
-Therapeutic dosage refers to the dosage at which the medication has been proven to work.
+Therapeutic dosage refers to the dosage at which the medication has been shown to work.

 Rexulti comes as tablets that you swallow.